by Linda Straker

 Persons seeking the services of government which require the completion of a form will, as of January 2020, be able to access that service online through the updated government web portal which was officially launched on Thursday with a ceremonial login by Prime Minister, Dr Keith Mitchell.

 “The new portal contains a window for all government ministries and departments.
-We remember in the past that if you have to go visit finance, you have a website for finance, you have a website for ministry of trade, for the ministry of health; this is no more, all of government will be on one site,” Jeffery said during the launching ceremony.
+We remember in the past that if you have to go visit finance, you have a website for finance, you have a website for ministry of trade, for the ministry of health; this is no more, all of government will be on one site,” Jeffrey said during the launching ceremony.

 “The web portal is a modern and fresh website.
-It is very user-friendly and introduces citizens to a first level of accessing government services electronically,” said Jeffery.
+It is very user-friendly and introduces citizens to a first level of accessing government services electronically,” said Jeffrey.
 “Simply put, what this means is that citizens can stay at their homes and access government services.”

 Describing the launch as a red-letter day for the delivery of government services, Prime Minister, Dr Keith Mitchell, said that the achievement of the website is an important milestone for all of Grenada in the age of digital transformation.